 The History of Coakley Brothers

 Coakley Brothers was founded in 1888 by two brothers Bill and Charlie Coakley.
 They opened their first warehouse in the heart of downtown Milwaukee on Wisconsin Avenue.
 During this period, the only methods of commercial transportation in Milwaukee was boat or rail.
-Goods would be shipped in trunks and crates which Coakley Brothers picked up in the coaches and buggies of the time, and delivered them into town.
+Goods would be shipped in trunks and crates which Coakley Brothers picked up in the coaches and buggies of the time, and delivered into town.

 Fast forward almost two decades and the two brothers started running sightseeing tours along Lake Drive.
 During the week they would use the flatbed trucks for the deliveries, but on weekends, they would convert them by adding seats to be used for the tours.